neurocom/street-fighter/README.md

 [Back to Contents](#contents)

+### System-wide Architectural Diagram

-## Quanta Architectures
+## Quanta and Related Architectures

+Before considering each quantum on its own

-Note: Critical path 5 min - Availability + End to end performance We then focused on each quantum and discussed the characteristics that it should demonstrate.
+We then focused on each quantum and discussed the characteristics that it should demonstrate.
 Here is what we came up with:

 [Back to Contents](#contents)